 Images have a major impact on the style of your event.
 Try to avoid the standard pictures that you find on Google.
-Go to professional photo databases like Shutterstock, Getty Images, or Flickr to find the perfect image for your event website.
+Visit professional photo databases like Shutterstock, Getty Images, Unsplash or Flickr to find the perfect image for your event website.

-Do not use more than two fonts, and make sure they match well.
-Choose an easy-to-read font for body texts (eg. Arial or Calibri).
-In titles, you can be more creative.
-Don’t use funky fonts for body text - they are hard to read and distract from your key message.
+Do not use more than two fonts, and make sure they match.
+Choose an easy-to-read font for the body texts (eg. Arial or Calibri).
+For the titles, you can be more creative.
+Don’t use funky fonts for the body text - they distract from your the message.

 - General info:

 What’s the topic?
 Reason for the event?
 Why should he / she come?
 What’s unique?

 What time does it start?
 When are the breaks?
 Who is speaking when?
 Are there workshops?
 Dinner?
 Drinks?